ProBatou/Radarr-Sonarr-Maintenance-Script/README.md

 The "Radarr-Sonarr Maintenance Script" will perform the following tasks:

 1. Check the capacity of the file system.
-2. Remove completed series (older than 180 days) from the specified paths in Sonarr.
+2. Remove completed series (older than TIME_SERIES days) from the specified paths in Sonarr.
-3. Remove movie directories (older than 90 days) from the specified directory.
+3. Remove movie directories (older than TIME_FILMS days) from the specified directory.
 4. Remove unmonitored series from Sonarr.
 5. Remove unmonitored movies from Radarr.